 I am one of those people who is fascinated by WWII so this novel was definitely very interesting to me, being set both in France and Germany in the 1930s and 40s.
 I found it slightly harder to get into than The Goldfinch but I was so glad I stuck it out because it has ended up being one of my favourite books of all time.
 Another Pulitzer Prize winner, this book really is a gem.

 by Patrick Gale

 This book also found its way onto my all-time favourite books list.
 The story was completely captivating partially, I think, because of its originality in subject matter.
-Patrick Gale must have done some meticulously detailed research for this novel, because I feel like I learnt so much about the Canadian pioneers.
-Not only did it feel like an education, it was also incredibly moving.
+Patrick Gale must have done some meticulously detailed research for this novel because I feel like I learnt so much about the Canadian pioneers.
+Not only was this novel extremely educational, but it was also incredibly moving.
 The story focuses on a character that is struggling with his homosexuality in a time where to be gay was something unspeakably bad.
 I cried my eyes out in the final chapter, and I loved it.